 A: There is no evidence that Accutane causes skin thinning.
 Accutane causes the skin to become fragile, or more sensitive, due to the decrease in oil production.
 People wrongly attribute this fragility to thinning.
 Evidence actually suggests that Accutane causes a thickening of the epidermis.

 A: Your skin care regimen after Accutane should be limited.
 Moisturizing and gentle cleansing for the first half a year after taking Accutane is ideal.
-After 6-9 months some dermatologists will recommend working on any scarring left behind from the acne, which can include lasers, chemical peels, microdermabrasion, and creams.
+After 6-9 months some dermatologists will recommend working on any scarring left behind from the acne, which can include fraxel laser treatment, chemical peels, microdermabrasion, and creams.

 A: Accutane is a medication that is processed through the liver.
 Alcohol is also processed through the liver.
 If they are being processed together there is a potential to cause permanent liver damage that could be identified through blood work, as well as kidney side effects.
 A drink occasionally is usually OK, but excessive drinking can lead to more substantial problems.